Quick Guide to the Damage Types in D&D 5e

 Poison and acid could be seen as similar and be grouped together, but in reality, they are different damages with different consequences.

 Acid damage is an aggressive substance that can dissolve and corrode both the organic and the inorganic material in certain cases.
-Armor and weapons degradation, concerning the non-magical and in particular the metallic ones, may be associated with the acid damage to make him more powerful.
+Armor and weapons degradation, concerning the non-magical, particularly the metallic ones, may be associated with the acid damage to make him more powerful.
 Whenever the target is hit, his armor suffers a permanent cumulative malus of -1 to the armor class and if the latter is reduced to 10 it breaks.
 It can also degrade weapons in this way, but the difference is that the malus applies to the weapon if you want to attack a creature composed of acid, like a slime (Ooze).
 When the weapon’s bonus drops to -5 it will destroy.

 In addition, can also block the regenerative effects of some creatures, like trolls.